nivbhaskhar/nivbhaskhar.github.io/_portfolio/MaximumMatching.md

 # An overview
 {: style="background-color: pink"}
-In this project, we implement the Blossom algorithm in python to construct maximum matchings in _any_ undirected graph.
-We also write down unit tests to test the various functions in the algorithm.
-Finally, we show input outputs for a few example cases for the overall algorithm.
+In this project, I implement the Blossom algorithm in python to construct maximum matchings in _any_ undirected graph.
+I also write down unit tests to test the various functions in the algorithm.
+Finally, I show input outputs for a few example cases for the overall algorithm.

 # GitHub repository